PennantPark (PFLT) Gains As Market Dips: What You Should Know

-Wall Street will be looking for positivity from PennantPark as it approaches its next earnings report date.
-The company is expected to report EPS of $0.33, up 13.79% from the prior-year quarter.
+PennantPark will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect PennantPark to post earnings of $0.33 per share.
+This would mark year-over-year growth of 13.79%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $34.23 million, up 33.04% from the year-ago period.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 PennantPark is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, PennantPark is currently trading at a Forward P/E ratio of 8.07.
-This represents a discount compared to its industry's average Forward P/E of 12.34.
+Valuation is also important, so investors should note that PennantPark has a Forward P/E ratio of 8.21 right now.
+This represents a discount compared to its industry's average Forward P/E of 12.41.

 The Financial - Investment Management industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 92, which puts it in the top 37% of all 250+ industries.
+This group has a Zacks Industry Rank of 87, putting it in the top 35% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.